thu-ml/MMTrustEval/README.md

 Refer [here](data4multitrust/README.md) for detailed instructions.

 ## 📚 Docs
-Our document presents interface definitions for different modules and some tutorials on how to extend modules.
+Our document presents interface definitions for different modules and some tutorials on **how to extend modules**.
 Running online at: https://thu-ml.github.io/MMTrustEval/

 Run following command to see the docs(locally).